Abdelrhman-Sayed70/Algorithms/Algorithms/Divide & Conqure/Unimodal Search/README.md

     cout << solve(v, 0, n - 1);
 }
 ```
-- `Divide` Divide the problem into half sub-problem based on condition
+- `Divide` Check middle element with its adjacent
 - `Conqure` Recursively Solve the 1 sub-array in the same manner
 - `Combine` Trivial